-As this tumultuous year draws to a close, we have been reflecting on the events of the past year and what 2021 brings for impact investing in education and the future of work.
+As this tumultuous year of 2020 draws to a close, we have been reflecting on the events of the past year and what 2021 brings for impact investing in education and the future of work.
 Looking back, we are encouraged by the role impact investors played, whether in nurturing grantees and investees through this difficult period; rapidly standing up pooled funds to provide direct aid to critical non-profit intermediaries and individuals; or committing to doing things in a “different way” as a response to this new normal.
 Going forward, the advent of a new administration in the US will certainly bring an approach and policies around education and future of work that are radically different from the current administration, with interesting ramifications for the role of impact investors: we have consequently focused this newsletter on what we see as likely developments in the United States.

 Going forward: A new age of increased public/private partnerships?